basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

                 The board controller is responsible for measuring energy consumption.
 For real-time code correlation, the CoreDebug peripheral will be configured to output MCU register data and interrupt data via the SWO port.

                 By default, this feature is enabled.
-It can be disabled by passing `AEM_ENABLED=0` to the compiler.
-This feature costs approximately 300 bytes (default compilation settings).
+It can be disabled by passing `DISABLE_MODULE=silabs_aem` to the `make` command.

                 Note that Simplicity Studio requires debug symbols to correlate code.
-RIOT-OS defaults to GDB debug symbols, but Simplicity Studio requires DWARF-2 debug symbols.
+RIOT-OS defaults to GDB debug symbols, but Simplicity Studio requires DWARF-2 debug symbols (`-gdwarf-2` for GCC).
             {% else %}
                 This development kit can measure energy consumption, but it does not support real-time code correlation.
             {% endif %}